Polls judge everything in college football. Teams are ranked from the preseason till after the national championship.

 What is the purpose of preseason polls if they are so incredibly wrong.
 The goal is to find the four best teams in the nation and let them fight it out for the national championship.
 However, that is nearly impossible to get right because the preseason polls give miss information that only further convolutes the process of determining who the best four teams are for the College Football Playoff.
 If you are not convinced yet, I have proof.

 This will be a journey down the rabbit hole so please hang on tight and keep and an open mind.
 The polls regularly reflect the voters desire to be right about their preseason selections rather than looking at the data objectively.
 Here are a few glaring examples of the head-scratchers:

-1. Wisconsin came into the season ranked #4.
+1. Wisconsin went into the 2018-19 season ranked #4.
 In the week four poll, Wisconsin was 2-1 and ranked #18 with wins over New Mexico and Western Kentucky.
 The team they lost to, BYU (2-1) was ranked #24.
 And the team that beat BYU was Cal (3-0), who was unranked.
 How on earth does that make sense?

 2. Texas trashed Georgia in their bowl game yet Georgia finished above Texas in the final AP poll.
 Georgia is talented and was a sexy pick for the College Football Playoff after started #3 in the preseason?
 They both finished the season with the exact same amount of wins (2) over top 25 teams, and they have a head to head matchup.

 3. Northwestern finished 8-1 in the Big Ten and only got 13 votes in the preseason poll.

 4. Stanford came into the season ranked #13.
 They won their bowl game to finish the season 9-4.
 So how did the Cardinal finish unranked while seven other teams with at least four losses were ranked?
 Stanford’s only losses were to top 25 teams: Notre Dame, Utah, Washington, and Washington State.
 Three of those teams finished in the top 14.